hughperkins/coriander/README.md

 ## News

+- Oct 20:
+  - no longer need CUDA toolkit installed!
+    - note that test_cuda_elementwise is currently partially broken, a regression.
+Looking into this....
 - Oct 18:
   - installs to `/usr/local` now
   - `libcocl.a` contains `libEasyCL.a` now, no need for `libEasyCL.so` at runtime